agilebits/onepassword-utilities/convert_to_1p4/README.md

 **Note**: Wallet 4 does not export attached files or images, so they are not available to the converter.
 Be sure to export your files from Wallet 4 before you remove it from your system.
 A Files or Pictures item in Wallet 4 will be imported as a Secure Note in 1Password, and it contains a reference to the original file name in the notes section.

 **Note**: Favorites will not be retained.
-Wallet 4 does not link the Favorites entires to the actual entries.
+Wallet 4 does not link the Favorites entries to the actual entries.
 Only the name of the item is referenced in the favorites list, but this name may not be unique, so it is not possible to tag an item as a favorite.

 ---